nsankethreddy/Received-code-pdp/README.md

-Implemented Dithering on the existing code, and the details are on the bottom of this file.
+Implemented Dithering on the existing code: Y

+(Details for Dithering is on the bottom of this file)

 # Image Manipulation and Enhancement (IME)